Nigerian Army graduates 34 personnel in armament, ammunition training – The Sun Nigeria

 The commandant urged the graduands to apply the knowledge they had acquired to contribute positively to the attainment of technical and tactical missions in their respective formations and units.

-Alabi said that the COAS had also provided several laudable projects and facilities to enhance the welfare of troops in the cantonment, as well as learning in NAOS.
+Alabi said the COAS had also provided several laudable projects and facilities to enhance the welfare of troops in the cantonment as well as learning in NAOS.

 “We thank the COAS for approving the construction of a maternity centre for improved healthcare delivery to the Papa Community in Epe as part of the COAS Quick Impact Projects.